shubhammeshram01/Homicide-Data-Analysis/README.md

 7) Sub-region-wise mean of Homicide Count

 ## Analyse Homicide Count on the following charts:
-1) Plotting of location-wise homicide count in line, bar, and pie chart
+1) Plotting of location-wise homicide count on line, bar, and pie chart
 2) Plotting of region-wise homicide count on the bar plot
 3) Plotting of sub-region-wise homicide count on bar chart
 4) Plotting of year-wise homicide count on the bar chart